 If you are traveling from the Americas and Europe, it is advisable to go to Chengdu first, which has two airports and more international flights.

-This way, your route is Chengdu→Chongqing→Yichang (the end of your Yangtze River Cruise).
+If you want to take a Yangtze River cruise, it's also recommended to visit Chengdu first.
+This way, your route is Chengdu→Chongqing (embark)→Yichang (disembark).
 It avoids backtracking, as it takes 7 hrs between Chengdu and Yichang.

 How to Travel Between Chengdu and Chongqing

-How to Travel Around Chengdu
+How to Travel Around Chengdu and Chongqing

 If you want to visit city highlights, buses and subways could meet your transportation needs.
 The subway would be faster and more convenient.